joshhornby/joshhornby.github.io/_posts/2025-12-03-working-with-pms.md

 PM assumes something is easy because it sounds simple.
 A one-line copy change turns into a database migration.
 Trust erodes when engineers feel their expertise isn't respected.
 The antidote is curiosity: ask why something is complex instead of assuming it shouldn't be.

+## The Relationship Is the Work

+Most of these challenges come down to the same thing: two people with different contexts trying to solve the same problem.
+The PM sees stakeholder pressure, market timing, and customer feedback you'll never hear.
+You see technical risk, maintenance burden, and the last three times a "quick fix" came back to bite you.

+Neither view is complete.
+The best PM-Tech Lead partnerships I've seen treat this gap as a feature, not a bug.
+You're not supposed to agree on everything.
+You're supposed to bring different perspectives and hash it out until you land on something better than either of you would reach alone.

+That takes trust.
+Trust takes time.
+And time takes showing up, being honest about trade-offs, and occasionally admitting you got it wrong.

+The teams that ship well aren't the ones with the smoothest processes.
+They're the ones where the Tech Lead and PM actually like working together.